sarnau/Inside-The-Loxone-Miniserver/LoxoneDebugConnectors.md

 ### SWD

 For this CPU only SWD is available on the connector.
 The connector pins 1-6 are identical to the STM32F3 connector, but the connector has to be flipped by 180 degrees.
+This CPU type is very rare, but it is quite similar to the STM32F302CCT6, which works for SWO debugging.

 | Pin |     | ZWIR4512AC2 Pin       |
 | :-: | :-: | :----------------- |